webketje/tuxedo-backlight-control/README.md

 Minimal Linux distro CLI &amp; UI for TUXEDO / Clevo computers Keyboard Backlight

 This utility automates toggling keyboard backlight state for Tuxedo/ Clevo computers on Linux.
-It can toggle the keyboard backlight off, set any modes defined [here](https://github.com/tuxedocomputers/tuxedo-keyboard#modes) and set a single-color subset from the `custom` mode.
+It can toggle the keyboard backlight off, set any modes defined [here](https://github.com/tuxedocomputers/tuxedo-keyboard#modes) and set a single or multiple colors in `custom` mode.
 Available colors can be found [here](https://www.cssportal.com/html-colors/orig-16-colors.php).

 ## Usage